The facts about plastic water bottles

 Bottled water is costly on the environment and on your wallet.

-Australians buy almost 15 billion plastic bottles every year and most of these end up in landfill or in our waterways.
+Australians buy almost 15 billion plastic bottles every year and many of these end up in landfill or in our waterways.
 It also takes 3 litres of water and 250ml of oil to produce 1 litre of bottled water.

 Here’s another way to look at it.
 It would take you 8 years of refilling your plastic bottle with tap water to make back the initial cost of buying one bottle of water.